chrisapton/MITHacks/README.md

 #### 7. Install Requirements File
-In your terminal, navigate to the root directory of this repository, `cd beginner-workshop-2020`
+In your terminal, navigate to the root directory of this repository.

 Run `pip install -r requirements.txt` in the command line to install all of the requirements contained in this file.